vadimdemedes/ink/readme.md

 ### API

-Since Ink is a React renderer, it means that all of React is supported.
+Since Ink is a React renderer, it means that all features of React are supported.
 Head over to [React](https://reactjs.org/) website for documentation on how to use it.
 In this readme only Ink's methods will be documented.